leidegre/leidegre.github.com/_posts/2017-09-24-azure-resource-manager.md

 An overview of the things outline here for the Azure portal can be found [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-supported-services).

 A final note, the APIs appear to have changed quite a bit over the years.
 If you look at the resource manager APIs from 2 years ago (2015 era) those are vastly different from the APIs we have now (2017).
 I have found the more recent APIs to be much better organized and easier to navigate, the schemas appear to be well written, credit to Microsoft for that.
+If you're using older APIs, I suggest you just upgrade to more recent APIs but be mindful of breakage and test throughly.